Economic Considerations for Beef Manure Management Systems

 Manure Distribution Cost Analyzer

 Ray Massey, an MU Commercial Agriculture Program agricultural economist, has developed a computer program for estimating the cost of land application of manure with dry spreaders or liquid tank wagons.
-The program, Manure Distribution Cost Analyzer, is a Microsoft Excel spreadsheet and is available at http://agebb.missouri.edu/mgt/analyzer.htm under Farm Management.
-A spreadsheet titled Fertilizer Value of Manure Analyzer, agebb.missouri.edu/download/university/manrvalu.exe is also downloadable from the Agricultural Electronic Bulletin Board.
+The program, Manure Distribution Cost Analyzer (XLS) is a downloadable Microsoft Excel spreadsheet is available.
+Instructions (PDF) are also available.

 This publication presents information for three sizes of beef feeding operations with average animal weights of 1,000 pounds, as follows: 150 head, 300 head and 600 head using lagoon, slurry and solid manure systems.